 Each morning we have a literacy and maths lesson.
 These combine being taught new skills and opportunities to apply and utilise them.
 In addition to this we have SPAG (spelling, punctuation and grammar) and guided reading lessons.

-This term we are studying Ancient Greeks and exploring Michael Morpurgo's The Butterfly Lion in Literacy.
-Wednesday afternoons are very busy as we all have musical instrument lessons.
+This term we are studying Phillip Pullman's 'Aladdin and the enchanted lamp' Thursday afternoons are very busy as we all have musical instrument lessons.
 We are so excited because we are all learning to become 'Rock Stars'.
 By the end of the year we will be able to hold our own rock concert as we are learning to play the drums, bass or electric guitar.

 Severe Weather Newsletter